Security-Onion-Solutions/securityonion-docs/soc-customization.rst

       "createContentType": "application/json",
       "createSuccessCode": 200

-Example of a customized SOC pillar file located in ``/opt/so/saltstack/local/pillar/minions/import_import.sls`` (your file path will vary depending on your installation choices).
+Example of a customized SOC pillar file located in ``/opt/so/saltstack/local/pillar/minions/import_import.sls`` (your file path will vary depending on your installation choices):

 ::